On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Introduction

 \section{Introduction}

-Pre-trained Large Language Models (LLMs), are used for different downstream tasks.
-Usually, for LLMs that are not directly suitable for downstream tasks, a task-specific header layer is needed at the output. \textit{We define the \emph{base model} as the LLM with a task-specific header layer.} As an example, BERT models \cite{kenton2019bert} were trained for sentence completion tasks.
+Pre-trained Large Language Models (LLMs) are used for different downstream tasks.
+Usually, for LLMs that are not directly suitable for downstream tasks, a task-specific header layer, \iia{e.g., for classification,} is needed at the output. \textit{We define the \emph{base model} as the \iia{pre-trained} LLM with a task-specific \iia{(un-tuned)} header layer.} As an example, BERT models \citep{kenton2019bert} were trained for sentence completion tasks.
 In order to perform sentiment classification, we need to add a header layer with output dimension matching the number of classes.
-Usually, \emph{base models} do not need much training to perform well, because the pre-trained LLMs have already been trained on a large corpus of data.
+Usually, \emph{base models} do not need much training to perform well, because the pre-trained LLMs are already trained on a large corpus of data.

 To perform a task with base models, we can fine-tune a base model with task-specific training data, and then use the fine-tuned model.
-However, it is often the case that appropriate training data for fine-tuning is not readily or abundantly available.
-Moreover, even if one does have the data to fine-tune, one may not have the computational resources, or the time required, to fine-tune these base models.
+This fine-tuning of model is computationally much less extensive compared to the initial training phase of the LLMs.
+However, it is often the case that appropriate training data for fine-tuning is not readily or abundantly available, \iia{i.e., the domain is data-scarce}.
+Moreover, even if one does have the data to fine-tune, one may not have the computational resources, or the time required, to fine-tune.
 It is worth noting that fine-tuning can be computation, memory and time intensive, even if very few iterations are needed to attain good performance.
-Thus, we explore alternatives that bypass those challenges and leverage the large number of fine-tuned LLMs that are already available in curated repositories such as Hugging-face \cite{huggingface_models, open_source_FMs}.
-It is important to acknowledge the scale of fine-tuned models being created.
-For instance, {\em just three days after LLaMA-3 was released, more than 1,000 fine-tuned LLMs} were publicly available on Hugging-face~\cite{huggingface_llama3}.
+Hence, we \iia{compare different fine-tuning solutions with some} alternatives that bypass the challenges of fine-tuning and leverage the large number of fine-tuned LLMs already available (in curated repositories like Hugging-face \citep{huggingface_models, open_source_FMs}).
+It is important to acknowledge the scale of fine-tuned models being created; for instance, {\em just three days after LLaMA-3 was released, more than 1,000 fine-tuned LLMs of LLaMA-3} were publicly available on Hugging-face~\citep{huggingface_llama3}.